5 things to do in Cinque Terre with kids

 Hiking from Monterosso Al Mare

 If you want to hike, Monterosso is a great starting point.
-I did two hikes from here.
+We did two hikes from here.

 Monterosso Al Mare to Punta Mesco

-I started this walk from our rental home in the new part of town.
-If you start from the Old Town this hike will be about 20 to 30 minutes longer (depending on what part of the Old Town you start your hike from).
-If you start from the beach next to the Statua del Gigante the total of your hike will be about 2,5 to 3 hours (up and down).
-It is a beautiful walk and I suggest you start as early as you can to avoid hordes of hikers (in non-Corona-times).
+When you start from the beach next to the Statua del Gigante the total of your hike will be about 2,5 to 3 hours (up and down).
+It is a beautiful walk and I suggest you start as early as you can to avoid hordes of hikers.
+And to avoid the heat.
+It is quite a climb and in the heat it will probably be to0 hard for the youngest to complete on their own 2 feet.

-I started at 7.30am and didn’t see anyone at all.
+We started at 7.30am and didn’t see anyone at all.
 It was so serene.
-Some parts are quite steep and the steps high, but it is absolutely doable for beginners and is also suitable for children.
+As I stated before, some parts are quite steep and the steps high, but it is absolutely doable for beginners and is also suitable for children.

 GET ACCESS TO THE RESOURCES LIBRARY